roman-milk/roman-milk.github.io/my-fair-slut.md

+===

- ****** My Fair Slut Ch.
-08 ****** byBoratus© Jim plowed back into her.
+Jim plowed back into her.
 Liz grabbed her tits again.
 Angela came hard.
 She screamed as it hit her not trying to hold back at all.
 Jim didn’t stop pumping though and soon another one came.
 “Yes!” she yelled.
 “Fuck me, Master!
 Fuck your horny slut!”

  Jim and Liz smiled at each other.
 It had been easier than they had expected.
 Liz hugged her mother and kissed her passionately.
 “You’re going to be so happy from now on, mother.
 We all are.”